Hare Lift: Plot

 A newspaper announces the test flight of the world's biggest airplane.
 The plane lands at an airport, its giant wheel covering Bugs Bunny's hole.
 Bugs struggles out and, impressed by the plane, decides to take a look inside.
 Meanwhile, in town, Yosemite Sam robs the Last National Bank ("and keep a-reachin' for the ceilin'- till ya' REACH it!!") then wipes off the assets, which read $4,562,321.08, left down to 8 cents.
 He hears the police approach and drives off to the airport, with plans to hijack a plane and take refuge in another country where the cops cannot find him.

 Inside the plane, Bugs has started to pretend he is a World War II pilot, and when Sam boards, he assumes Bugs is the pilot and orders him to take off at once.
 Before Bugs can protest, Sam threatens to shoot him.
 Bugs succeeds in finding the ignition button, and the plane sets off down the runway and flies over a busy traffic intersection.

 Racing toward a skyscraper, Bugs pulls the plane up into outer space, sending Sam falling to the plane's tail.
 When it seems as if the plane is about to crash into the Moon, Bugs steers the plane back down toward Earth, sending Sam falling to the plane's nose.
 As Sam threatens to have Bugs' license revoked, he discovers the rabbit reading a flying manual and realizes in horror that Bugs is not a pilot and has absolutely no idea how to fly the aircraft.
 Noticing the Earth growing larger in the window and worrying that they might fatally crash to the ground if Bugs does not do something quick, Sam orders Bugs to read faster, or else.
-Bugs, however, refuses to read any further in the manual because of Sam's mean talk and orders him to apologize.
+Bugs, however, refuses to read any further in the manual because of Sam's distainful behavior and orders him to apologize.
 Sam slaps himself in the head.
 The United States appears in the window; Sam apologizes to Bugs, but not without insulting him.
 Bugs then orders Sam to "say [he's] sorry with sugar on it."
 Sam refuses and tries to act nonchalant by playing with a yo-yo and a set of jacks.
 As a farm appears in the window, Sam finally gives in and apologizes properly.